smitdagli05/multiagent-customer-service-system/README.md

+## Overview

+This system is an end-to-end workflow that takes as input a customer support request, and generates an appropriate response to the inquiry, mimicking a senior support agent for the company/product.
+Additionally, it convert customer inquiries into product insights by automatically creating JIRA tickets for feature requests and bug reports based on the inquiry.

 ## Key Components

 ### Custom Agents

-Our system is built around three specialized agents, each tailored to fulfill a specific role within the support process:
+This system is built around three specialized agents, each tailored to fulfill a specific role within the support process:

 1. **Support Agent**: This agent acts as the frontline responder to all incoming customer queries.
-It accesses a detailed directory of current product information and customer feedback to provide precise and informed responses.
-The Support Agent uses advanced natural language processing techniques to understand and generate relevant responses, ensuring high customer satisfaction.
+It performs RAG on a detailed directory of current product information and customer feedback, in addition to internet searches to provide precise and informed responses.
+It can also perform RAG on a Github Repos, Code docs or PDF's if your knowledge base lives on these.
+For the purposes of this project, I created a mock knowledge base to simulate a response to a customer support request.

-2. **Support Quality Assurance Agent**: After the initial response, this agent reviews the draft to ensure that it meets Mattermost's high standards for accuracy and completeness.
-The Quality Assurance Agent also verifies that the response maintains a friendly and professional tone, enhancing the customer's experience.
+2. **Support Quality Assurance Agent**: After the initial response by the Support Agent, this agent reviews the draft to ensure that the final response to the customer is accurate, friendly and professional, enhancing the customer's experience.
+It verifies accuracy by making sure there's no hallucinations, by performing another RAG on the knowledge base.
+Additionally, if you have templates on how to respond to customer requests, you could also have this agent perform a RAG on the template to make sure the response adheres to your preferences.

-3. **Query Classifier Agent**: This agent classifies incoming queries into categories such as feature requests, bug reports, or general inquiries.
-It plays a crucial role in ensuring that customer feedback is appropriately routed, aiding in the swift and effective resolution of issues and the identification of potential improvements.
+3. **Query Classifier Agent**: This agent classifies incoming queries into categories such as feature requests, bug reports, or general inquiries, and automatically creates a JIRA ticket with a summary, description and issue type.
+You could additionally augment this to automatically assign it to a particular person on your team, based on the issue type/other parameters.
+It adds these requests to the knowledge base, for the other two agents to refer to.
+This agent ensures that customer requests are converted into actionable insights for your engineering and product teams, ensuring your product roadmap reflects customer needs.

 ### Custom Tasks